 300g of extremely thin (2mm / 5/64″) slices of pork from the ribeye.
 One of the most expensive and sought-after cuts of pork.
 All-year free-range raised pigs give these slices their high quality that you won't find even at top-end Shabu Shabu restaurants in Japan.
 Highly marbled, tender, and very flavorful.

-100% real free-range and naturally raised pork from Hokkaido, Japan, probably the only place in Japan that has space for free-roaming animals.
+100% real free-range and naturally raised pork from Japan.
 Happy as a pig in mud.
-Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of the pigs that are raised completely free-range in the Tokachi area of Hokkaido.
+Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of these pigs that are raised completely free-range.
 And when we say free range we mean the real deal free-range.
 Spring, summer, autumn, and winter - 24 hours, all year free-range.
 The images below are actual photos of the farms.

 |Shipping||Shipping and delivery is frozen|

 In ice-water: approx. 30 min.